IRobL/myblog/_posts/2019-03-19-kubernetes-on-bare-metal.markdown

 kubectl get deployments
 kubectl get replicasets
 kubectl get pods
-kubectl get services # HA, we didn't actually make these!
-We'll do that later
+kubectl get services # We won't see any services here, we'll make some later
 ```

 Ok, have you had your fill of deploying an nginx server?
 Delete it by it's name: